a-leut/chinese_checkers_ai_mcts/README.md

 ## About

-This program was for an ìAI for Traditional Gamesî class I took in spring 2015.
-After playing three rounds against all the other undergraduate programs, my final program tied for third based on overall win / losses.
+This program was for an ‚ÄúAI for Traditional Games‚Äù class I took Spring 2015.
+I chose to use a Monte-Carlo Tree Search based agent with some modifications, and I was happy with the results.
+After playing three rounds against all the other undergraduate programs, my program tied for third based on overall win / losses.

-I chose to use a Monte-Carlo Tree Search based agent with some modifications.
-I extended it to use a progressive best child selection function instead of UCB1:
+I used a selection function that is an extension of UCB1 with the addition of a progressive bias:
 ![alt text](http://i.imgur.com/aM78hN6.png "Logo Title Text 1")

-I also changed the tree expansion and simulation playout policy.
-A node will only now be expanded to the tree if it has already been visited 32 times and is a forward move across the board.
+I also changed the tree expansion and simulation playout policy based on Prof. Sturtevant‚Äôs paper.
+A node will only be expanded if it has previously been reached 32 times and is a forward move across the board.
 During simulation, the program will only consider forward moves.
-See Prof. Nathan Sturtevantís paper for where I found this idea

 ## Building / Running